 The Agency is looking to land an advertising contract to promote tourism to Israel.
 Don and his team try to come up with a theme but know so little about the country that they're stumped.
 So Don calls Rachel Menken to see if she has any ideas.
 Roger Sterling is getting tired of sneaking around with Joan Holloway and suggests she should get her own apartment but she knows better.
 Peggy comes up with an advertising concept during a testing session for a new line of lipsticks and she's subsequently asked to write copy.
-Written by

 Did You Know?

 The Song "Babylon" heard in the club scene is an arrangement of Psalm 137 written by Lee Hayes (of the Weavers) and Don McLean

 and released by McLean on his American Pie album in 1971.
 See more

 "Last night, I dreamed of making love to Fidel Castro, in a king sized bed at the Waldorf Astoria.
 'Viva la revolución', he roared as he vanquished my dress.
 Outside the window, Nikita Khrushchev watched us, plucking a chicken."